MANCHESTER, NH — The company operating a sober house at 70 Russell St. is running another one on Orange Street, again without a required variance.

 Goonan was pressed on why he hadn’t compiled a list of suspected sober houses and shared them with the other city officials.
 He said the list is “unofficial” but said the city officials, which included the City Solicitor’s Office, meet weekly to discuss issues affecting the city, including the sober houses.

 As fire chief, he said his concern is for the safety of individuals.
-State Legislators, he said, passed House Bill 311, which addresses the regulation of sober houses and was sponsored by Manchester Representatives Erica Connors, Jeffrey Goley and Patricia Cornell.
+State Legislators, he said, passed an amended version of House Bill 311, which addresses the regulation of sober houses and was sponsored by Manchester Representatives Erika Connors, Jeffrey Goley and Patricia Cornell.
 It has been sent on to the New Hampshire Senate.

 Leon L. LaFreniere, the city’s director of Planning and Community Development, explained sober living is not defined under the city’s zoning regulations.